TrebledJ/trebledj.github.io/content/pages/postlike/about.md

 Ultimately, my faith is both personal and communal.
 It forms a part of my identity, whilst being shared with others.
 And this communal, spiritual component bridges people together, even if we're from completely different backgrounds or hate each other's guts.

-This isn't much of an apologia and perhaps I've left you with more questions than answers.
+This isn't much of an apologia, and perhaps I've left you with more questions than answers.
 But hopefully this rationale is sufficient for now.
+I'm open to (reasonable) questions.

 ### This Website